MobileRobots/ros-arnl/README.md

 further features to be added.

 Some ROS navstack interface compatibiliy is provided (see below).
-Some tasks will need to be performed by MobileEyes and Mapper3 as well.
+Some tasks will need to be performed by MobileEyes and Mapper3 instead.

 See LICENSE.txt for the license terms for this code.
 Note that it is not BSD or GPL, and has additional restrictions on use.
-ARNL and ArnlBase are provided under their own MobileRobots Individual Software License, and you must have purchased ARNL license(s) to use the ARNL and ArnlBase libraries.
+ARNL and ArnlBase are provided under their own MobileRobots Individual Software License, and you must have purchased ARNL license(s) with your robot system in order to use the ARNL and ArnlBase libraries.

 Topic and service interface
 ---------------------------
-The rosarnl node provides a subset of the standard ROS navigation topic interface.
+The rosarnl node provides a subset of the standard ROS navigation topic interface (See <http://wiki.ros.org/move_base> and other documentation).
 Note however that by default the topics are prefixed with `/ronarnl_node`.
 Make sure to use the `rosarnl_node` topic names, or for transparent compatibility with other ros tools, remap them.
-For example, to publish a 2D Nav Goal from rviz, change the topic name in the 2D Nav Goal Tool Properties.
+For example, to publish a 2D Nav Goal from rviz, change the topic name in the 2D Nav Goal Tool Properties in rviz.
  * `/rosarnl_node/move_base_simple/goal`       Publish a PoseStamped message to this topic to set a goal.
 ARNL will begin navigating to this goal if possible.